Raigad Lok Sabha constituency: History

-Raigad was historically called Kolaba, and was the capital of the Maratha king Shivaji.
+Raigad was historically called Kolaba, and was the capital of the Maratha origin Indian king Chhatrapati Shivaji.

 Assembly segments

 At present, Raigad Lok Sabha constituency comprises six Vidhan Sabha (legislative assembly) segments in 2 district's.
 These segments are:

 Pen, Alibag and Shrivardhan Vidhan Sabha segments were earlier part of the former Kolaba Lok Sabha constituency.
 Mahad was earlier part of the Ratnagiri Lok Sabha Constituency.